Mauve Perle Tahat, PhD

 I study haunted institutions, environmental grief, strange objects, public memory, and the politics of space.

 I write for kindred thinkers, students, artists, and curious outsiders.
-I believe the best theory is porous, a little messy, and rooted in lived experience.
-I believe in legacy—not the kind built on institutions, but the kind passed down in whispers, notebooks, and glowing screens.
+The best theory is porous, a little messy, and rooted in lived experience.
+I believe in legacy passed down in whispers, notebooks, and glowing screens.

 Spatial Residue: Plastic Affects and Configurations of Place (Bloomsbury Academic, 2026), my latest book, is a collision between personal memory, cultural myth, and physical geography.
-My previous book, Ecologies of Incarceration: Carceral Discard Studies in the Anthropocene (Lexington Books, 2024) is available wherever books are sold.
+Subtle Body Horror: An Anthology About Having a Body, edited by Kailey Tedesco and myself, is due out in 2026 as well with North Meridian Press.
+My first monograph, Ecologies of Incarceration: Carceral Discard Studies in the Anthropocene (Lexington Books, 2024) is available wherever books are sold and featured in university libraries worldwide.